avinashsingh/mcp-sdlc-tracker/README.md

 - **Bulk Management**: Add/remove dependencies for multiple epics in single operations
 - **Visual Indicators**: Dependency counts shown in UI with clickable links
 - **API Support**: Full REST API support for epic dependency management

+### Task Dependencies
+Tasks can have dependencies on other tasks within the same user story to model task execution order:
+- **Same User Story Constraint**: Tasks can only depend on other tasks within the same user story
+- **Dependency Validation**: Prevents circular dependencies, self-dependencies, and cross-story dependencies
+- **Bulk Management**: Add/remove dependencies for multiple tasks in single operations
+- **Visual Indicators**: Dependency counts shown in UI with clickable links
+- **API Support**: Full MCP API support for task dependency management

 ### Phase Management
 Entities can be assigned to custom phases for project organization: